 Southwestern's arts and sciences program is designed to prepare students for successful transfer to four-year colleges and universities.
 Students must complete general education requirements customary to most college disciplines.
 Most programs leading to a degree have a common core of courses a student may complete before declaring a major.
-Students in the arts and sciences program earn the Associate of Arts (AA) degree.
+Students in the arts and sciences program earn the Associate of Arts (AA) degree or the Associate of Science (AS) degree.

 Students interested in certain science- or math-related transfer majors may benefit from earning the Associate of Science degree.
 To obtain the Associate of Science degree, students are required to take courses in five academic areas--communications, humanities/social sciences, math, science, and physical education--with an emphasis in math or science.
 Students can select electives based on an area of interest to round out the degree.
 Completion of 64 credits with a minimum GPA of 2.0 is required to graduate.